panoskarajohn/panoskarajohn/README.md

 You will mostly see code in C#, Rust, C++, maybe C!
 In the process of learning and migrating to a system's level programming language!

 My main programming language has been C# for most of my professional carreer!
-I feel the most comfortable when developing with it!
+I feel most comfortable when developing with it!
-I feel comfortable with any managed language and i am quite familiar with the react framework for frontend!
-Please don't ask me to style!
+Any managed language is fine and i am quite familiar with some frontend and the (jquery, vanilla js, react framework) for frontend!
+You won't find good styling options here :)!